dotlang/language/doc/Enhancements.md

 And `type Stack := StackElement[]` and `IntStack := int[]`: IntStack is sub-type of Stack.
 Whenever we need a stack, we can send `IntStack`.
 But `int[]` and `long[]` are not subtypes.
 Same for `int => string` and `byte => string`.
 So if we want to have a generic hash, the key/value must be non-primitive.

-? - make `with` more intuitive and well-defined.
+Y - make `with` more intuitive and well-defined.
 Problems:
 - How to access array or hash data with `%`.
 - Can we replace them with existing language constructs?